 About Me

-I am a postdoctoral fellow in the language processing lab at the University of Chicago, working with Ming Xiang.
-I received my PhD in Linguistics at UConn, where I was fortunately advised by Magdalena Kaufmann.
+I am a postdoctoral researcher at the linguistics department of the University of Konstanz, working with Regine Eckardt and Maribel Romero.
+Previously, I was a postdoctoral fellow in the language processing lab at the University of Chicago (2024-2026, PI: Ming Xiang).
+I received my PhD in Linguistics at UConn in 2024, where I was fortunately advised by Magdalena Kaufmann.

 My research primarily focuses on semantics and pragmatics, including semantic/pragmatic theories and their implications for language processing.
 I investigate how different linguistic expressions organize and constrain discourse contexts, as well as how various semantic/pragmatic notions influence language processing.
 For instance: